Research Ethics Challenges & Road Ahead | Updated 2021

 - Solved Question Paper Based on previously asked [Last 12 Year]

-Maintenance of standards in teaching and research field is the core responsibility of UGC.
+The maintenance of standards in the teaching and research field is the core responsibility of UGC.
 In this connection, UGC consults with various experts and panels to ensure Quality Research.
-A number of research articles published in the reputed journals are one of the globally accepted criteria to judge quality, not only this published journals are considered for various academic purposes such as Institute Ranking, Appointment, promotion of Faculty members, Award of Research Degree.
+Several research articles published in the reputed journals are one of the globally accepted criteria to judge quality, not only these published journals are considered for various academic purposes such as Institute Ranking, Appointment, promotion of Faculty members, Award of Research Degree.

-So far the guidelines provided by the various Universities in term of advisable for all academic members while performing research has not resulted in a good outcome and better practice of research ethics.
+So far the guidelines provided by the various Universities in terms of advisable for all academic members while performing research has not resulted in a good outcome and better practice of research ethics.

 There are various reasons behind the low standard of research in various study fields, but the most important reason is related to the ethics of research.
 These ethical issues are not a new thing it was raised by ‘Plato’ twenty-four hundred years ago.

-Recently UGC-approved list of journals was created to ensure published papers are of high standard along with an intention to perform research in an ethical way.
-The guidelines apply in many possible contexts including teaching, conducting research, paper publication or misconduct along with disciplinary procedures.
+Recently UGC-approved list of journals was created to ensure published papers are of a high standard along to perform research ethically.
+The guidelines apply in many possible contexts including teaching, conducting research, paper publication, or misconduct along with disciplinary procedures.

-If the research in not conducted in an ethical manner the ‘Outcome’ will be irrelevant.
+If the research is not conducted ethically the ‘Outcome’ will be irrelevant.

 What Is Research Ethics

 - Research Ethics is a set of guidelines that help researchers to conduct research successfully.
-The major principals revolve around the research process, data collection, interpretation of data, report publication, thesis, confidentiality, obfuscation and plagiarism.
+The major principles revolve around the research process, data collection, interpretation of data, report publication, thesis, confidentiality, obfuscation, and plagiarism.

 - The ethics are closely related to the moral and value, it explains norms for conduct that distinguish between ‘what is wrong’ & ‘what is right’.

-- The Policy document contains not just the items that constitute ethical research but also lays out the ‘Ethical Review Process’ and the role of the University Research Ethics Committee.
+- The Policy document contains the items that constitute ethical research and lays out the ‘Ethical Review Process’ and the role of the University Research Ethics Committee.

-- The researcher and the team are responsible for protecting the dignity, rights, safety and well-being of the participants enrolled in the study.
-They should have the appropriate qualifications and competence in research methodology and should be aware of and comply with the scientific, medical, ethical, legal and social requirements of the research proposal.
+- The researcher and the team are responsible for protecting the participants’ dignity, rights, safety, and well-being enrolled in the study.
+They should have the appropriate qualifications and competence in research methodology and should be aware of and comply with the scientific, medical, ethical, legal, and social requirements of the research proposal.

-- The ECs are responsible for ensuring that the research is conducted in accordance with the aforementioned principles.
+- The ECs are responsible for ensuring that the research is conducted per the aforementioned principles.

 General Ethical Issues

-Ethical issues can surface any time during research activity, it may be due to participants, researcher or the organization supporting the research process.
-The role of ‘EC(Ethical Committee)’ plays an important role to ensure proper policy in place to answer below issues –
+Ethical issues can surface at any time during research activity, it may be due to participants, researcher, or the organization supporting the research process.
+The role of ‘EC(Ethical Committee)’ plays an important role to ensure proper policy in place to answer the below issues –

 These are broadly divided into three areas due to –